 The major risks associated with this report are that the assumptions made do not materialise.
-This risk will be mitigated in the financial modelling supporting the strategy through the use of sensitivity analysis which will include mid case, most favourable and least favourable positions.
-These assumptions will be flexed over time as greater clarity emerges on the impact of the Local Government settlement from 2022/23, the priorities of the new Administration from May 2022, emerging national priorities and the objectives of the new Corporate Plan.
+This risk is mitigated in the financial modelling supporting the strategy through the use of sensitivity analysis which includes mid case, most favourable and least favourable positions.
+These assumptions will be flexed over time as greater clarity emerges on the impact of the Local Government settlement in future years, the priorities of the new Administration from May 2022, emerging national priorities and the objectives of the new Corporate Plan.